Add a Site Widget Extension in the CLI

 This feature is in Developer Preview and is subject to change.

-Wix allows you to add site widgets to your app through the CLI.
-These are considered app extensions, and appear under the Extensions section of your app in the Wix Dev Center.
+The Wix CLI makes it easy to add and develop site widgets in your app.
+These are considered app extensions, and appear on the Extensions page in your app's dashboard.

 The Wix CLI creates the necessary files with template code so you can easily start developing your site widget.
 It also calls define() for the custom element that the site widget is built on, so you don't need to explicitly call it in your code.